supercamel/SpinoDB/README.md

 ### Performance Tuning

 When SpinoDB executes a search, it goes through 3 stages
-1. for findOne queries only, it will look up a cache of previously conducted queries and return a result from that. the cache is purged every time the collection is modified (appended, updated or a document dropped).
+1. for findOne queries, it will look up a cache of previously conducted queries and return a result from that. the cache is purged every time the collection is modified (appended, updated or a document dropped).
 2. if the query contains an indexed field, spino will try to use the index to set upper and lower bounds on the cursor. this reduces the number of documents to be searched, sometimes down to a single document or none at all, and in general is a massive performance booster.
 3. finally, spino will execute the query on every document. this is done linearly from the first document to the last. execution time depends on the number of documents in the collection and the complexity of the query.